stats-tgeorge/Cornell-R-Workshop-2022/README.md

 | From spicy text-mess to useful text-message(s)			|
 | Questions									|

-## Sources: Based on Materials in Data Science in a Box by Mine Çetinkaya-Rundel [HERE](https://datasciencebox.org/)and a workshop by Julia Silge [HERE](https://juliasilge.github.io/tidytext-tutorial/site/)
+## Sources: Based on Materials
+Data Science in a Box by Mine Çetinkaya-Rundel [here](https://datasciencebox.org/)

+Workshop by Julia Silge [here](https://juliasilge.github.io/tidytext-tutorial/site/)

 ## Other Links